Sierra de la Demanda Blanco

 << Previous wine Next wine >>

-In the foothills of the mountains near the southern banks of the Ebro river, Alberto Orte found some very special vines and vineyards to compose the wines of Sierra de la Demanda.
-From these north-facing old vine plantings, Alberto crafts Rioja wines of incomparable minerality and focus that hearken back to a much older and more traditional style of Rioja winemaking, emphasizing specificity of terroir, elegance and balance.
+In the foothills of the mountains south of the banks of the Ebro River, Alberto Orte found some very special vines and vineyards to compose the wines of Sierra de la Demanda.
+From these north-facing old vine plantings, Alberto crafts Rioja wines of incomparable minerality and focus that hearken back to a much older and more traditional style of Rioja winemaking, emphasizing specificity of terroir, elegance, and balance.
 Using some of the oldest, highest altitude vines in the region necessitates painstaking work, but yields remarkable results.
 In most vintages, this vineyard is among the last to be harvested in all of Spain, let alone Rioja, sometimes extending into November to achieve phenolic ripeness.
-This longer hang time lends grace, profound depth and complexity to the Sierra de la Demanda wines.
+This extreme hang time lends grace, profound depth, and complexity to the Sierra de la Demanda wines.
 For the most part, vineyard owners in this area are farmers who sell their fruit to larger producers.
 Alberto Orte controls the fruit for Sierra de la Demanda from budbreak to bottling, showcasing the profound minerality and precision of this unique terroir.

 WHAT MAKES THIS WINE UNIQUE?